 [22:13] They’ll work that problem.
 Depending on the type of assignment, if I want it to be a review thing, I might have them submit the problem ahead of time.
 I’ll check that problem.
 Once I do, I have them create, then, a video using Flipgrid.

 [22:28] They use their phone, and the reason they use their phone and the Flipgrid app is because there’s two sides of a camera on your phone.
 They usually talk into the front‑facing camera and do a little introduction about what problem they’re solving and some background behind it.

-[22:44] They just hover the other side of the camera over their piece of paper.
+[22:44] Then they just hover the other side of the camera over their piece of paper.
 It’s really low‑tech, really easy, right?
 They explain why they went from one step to the next step, to the next step.
 They’re explaining their process of going through that problem.

 [23:14] It’s just something that they can then study for.
 I also use it sometimes when we’re doing an assignment and this is not something that other people, other students study from, but just I want to hear their process through the problem.
 It’s one thing to get them doing like a bunch of book work.

 [23:29] I don’t get into the nitty‑gritty of what’s going on inside their head.
 I just have them create a Flipgrid solution to a problem.
 Again, it’s like such a simple idea, but I just get to hear what’s going on in their brain, how they’re thinking about it, and how they’re processing the problem.